Nullus157/culpa/README.md

 is used by default and you don't need to wrap ok return values in `Ok`.
 To throw errors, use `?` or the `throws` macro.

+> A fork of [Der Fehler](https://github.com/withoutboats/fehler) updating dependencies and fixing issues while (by my understanding) boats is unable to contribute to open source.

 # The `#[throws]` attribute

 The throws attribute modifies a function or method to make it return a